How can PropTech make cities more sustainable?

 IoT at home

-It takes over 50 tonnes of CO2 to build the average UK house (Citu).
-To put this statistic into context, the average person in the UK has a carbon footprint of five tonnes of CO2 per year, so building just one new house emits as much CO2 as someone living an average lifestyle does over a decade (Citu).
-To further add to these stats, the average UK household emits 2.7 tonnes of CO2 every year from heating their home (Citu).
+It takes over 50 tonnes of CO2 to build the average UK house.
+To put this into context, the average person in the UK has a carbon footprint of five tonnes of CO2 per year, so building just one new house emits as much CO2 as someone living an average lifestyle does over a decade.
+To further add to these statistics, the average UK household emits 2.7 tonnes of CO2 every year from heating their home (all stats: Citu).

 IoT home automation can be used in the home environment to control domestic appliances, from complex heating and lighting systems to alarms and home security controls, all of which are connected by a central hub and can be controlled from one point – usually a mobile app.